 Provide timely input into the draft RFP language and criteria used for scoring.

-Review presentations and annual assessments by the IE regarding process and whether the PAs complied with Commission direction, stated bidding plans, the approved Business Plans, and state policy.
+Review presentations and annual assessments by the IE regarding fairness of the process and whether the PAs complied with Commission direction, stated bidding plans, the approved Business Plans, and state policy.

 Provide recommendations to each utility based on the review.